 Students will be assigned three (3) lecture assignments to be completed outside of class time.
 Students will be required to submit a laboratory assignment for each laboratory exercise completed.
 Hard copies of both lecture and laboratory assignments must be submitted.

 Exams

-Three will be three exams in this course: two (2) midterm exams and one (1) final exam.
-There will be six (6) quizzes given at the start of laboratory periods based on required course materials.
+There will be three exams in this course: two (2) midterm exams and one (1) final exam.